OS2World/SYSTEM-LOADER-QSINIT/tbin/readme.txt

     - 8, 12, 13 exceptions stops VPC VM (because of task gates used).
       Add "NOTASK=1" to OS2LDR.INI to disable task gates in this case.

+    - VPC does not support multitasking (no APIC timer in it).

-    - VBox is much better, except PAE paging mode - it looks unstable.
+    - VBox is much better, except PAE paging mode - it looks unstable (at least in VBox 4.x).

+    - in some VBox 5.x versions QSINIT on start hangs into INT 4 interrupt.
+      This is VBox bug in CPU _into_ command processing, just update QSINIT to more fresh version.

-   EFI version works in QEMU only (with TianoCore), but even here small troubles still possible (QEMU still have bugs in amd64 compatible mode emulation).
+   EFI version works in QEMU only (with TianoCore), but even here small bugs still possible (at least CPU _xlat_ command cause troubles in amd64 compatible mode emulation).

  * note, that huge USB HDDs can be non-operable via BIOS, especially on old motherboards.
 Only a starting part of disk can be readed, up to 128Gb,